debezium/debezium/RELEASING.md

 ## Start with the correct branch

 Make sure that you are on the correct branch that is to be released, and that your local Git repository has all of the most recent commits.
-For example, to release from the `master` branch on the remote repository named `upstream`:
+For example, to release from the `main` branch on the remote repository named `upstream`:

-    $ git checkout master
+    $ git checkout main
-    $ git pull upstream master
+    $ git pull upstream main

 Then make sure that you have no local uncommitted changes: